Vegas Pro: History

+Vegas 5.0 was released on April 19, 2004.
+Sony was also experimenting with 64-bit at this time and ported Vegas Pro 8.0 to 64-bit systems under the name "Vegas Pro 8.1".
+Vegas Pro 9.0 added support for 4K resolution and pro camcorder formats like Red and XDCAM EX.

 Vegas Pro 10 was released in 2010 with stereoscopic 3D editing, image stabilization, OpenFX plugin support, real-time audio event effects, and a few UI changes.
 This was the last release to include support for Windows XP.
 Vegas Pro 11 was released the next year on 17 October, with GPGPU video acceleration, enhanced text tools, enhanced stereoscopic/3D features, RAW photo support, and new event synchronization mechanisms.
-In addition, Vegas Pro 11 comes pre-loaded with "NewBlue" Titler Pro, a 2D and 3D titling plug-in.
 Vegas Pro 12 would add two new configurations: Vegas Pro 12 Edit, for "Professional Video and Audio Production"; and Vegas Pro 12 Suite, for "Professional Editing, Disc Authoring, and Visual Effects Design".
 Vegas Pro 13 would be the last version released with Sony branding after the acquisition of much of Sony Creative Software's library by Magix.

-After they acquired Vegas, Magix released version 14 on 20 September 2016.
-It featured advanced 4K upscaling as well as many bug fixes, a higher video velocity limit, RED camera support, and a variety of other features.
-This was also the last version to have the light theme enabled by default.

-Released on 28 August 2017, Vegas Pro 15 features major UI changes that claim to bring usability improvements and customization.
-It was the first version of VEGAS Pro to have a dark theme; it also allows more efficient editing speeds, including adding new shortcuts to speed the video editing process.
-Vegas Pro 15 includes support for Intel Quick Sync Video (QSV) and other technologies, as well as various other features.
-It introduced a new VEGAS Pro icon as a V. Vegas Pro 16 has some new features including file backup, motion tracking, improved video stabilization, 360° editing and HDR support.
-Magix has continued to improve Vegas through version 21 with support for reading Matroska files, a more detailed render dialogue, live streaming, VST3 support, a VST 32-bit bridge, and a selective Paste Event Attributes menu.
+Magix released version 14 on September 20, 2016.

+Vegas Pro 15 was released on August 28, 2017.
+Vegas Pro 16 has some new features including file backup, motion tracking, improved video stabilization, 360° editing and HDR support.

-Magix would later release a subscription model for using Vegas named "Vegas Pro 365" on 17 January 2018, although the perpetual license is still an option for customers.
-This version includes cloud-based speech synthesis among other features not included in the mainline Vegas release.
+Magix released a subscription model for using Vegas named "Vegas Pro 365" on January 17, 2018, although the perpetual licence is still an option for customers.